 Willie Stargell hits the longest home run in the history of Veterans Stadium in the second inning off starter Jim Bunning during a 14-4 Pirates rout of Philadelphia.
 The spot in Section 601 where the ball landed will be eventually commemorated with a black "S" inscribed within a yellow star inside a white circle, later to be painted black when the Hall of Famer dies in 2001.

-After a legal battle, Beatrice Gera finally becomes the first woman professional umpire when she works a minor league game in Geneva, New York.
+After a five-year legal battle, Bernice Gera finally becomes the first woman professional umpire when she works a minor league game in Geneva, New York.
 When Auburn manager Nolan Campbell vehemently argues a play where she first signals Terry Ford safe at second on a double play and then reverses her decision, the new arbitrator is brought to tears and will resign between games of the twin bill.

 Toby Harrah becomes the first shortstop in major league history to play in both ends of a twin bill without taking a single fielding chance.
 The Rangers' infielder's lack of activity at Arlington Stadium isn't due to a lack of hitting as Texas splits the double header, winning the opener 8-4 before dropping the nightcap to the White Sox, 14-9.